napari/napari.github.io/tutorials/dask.md

 ## make your life easier with `dask-image`

 This pattern for creating a `dask.array` from image data has been previously described in an [excellent blog post](https://blog.dask.org/2019/06/20/load-image-data) by John Kirkham.
-It is a common-enough pattern that John created a useful library ([`dask-image`](https://github.com/dask/dask-image)) that does all this for you, provided your image format can be read by the [`pims`](https://github.com/soft-matter/pims) (Python Image Sequence) reader.
-(If you have an unusual image format, but you do have a python function that returns a `numpy` array, simply substitute it for `skimage.io.imread` in the example above).
+It is a common-enough pattern that John created a useful library ([`dask-image`](https://github.com/dask/dask-image)) that does all this for you, provided your image format can be read by the [`pims`](https://github.com/soft-matter/pims) (Python Image Sequence) reader (if not, see note above about providing your own reader function with `dask.delayed`).

 Using `dask-image`, *all* of the above code can be simplified to 5 lines: